-Amy Costello's beautiful boxes feature a stepped-in bottom, which she is able to quickly make with a single setup on the tablesaw.
+Amy Costello's beautiful boxes feature a step along the bottom that creates a revealing shadow line.
+Here's how she cuts this detail with a single setup on the tablesaw.

 I love the look of small boxes with stepped-in bottoms.
 This little detail, called a reveal, lifts the main mass of the box up off the surface it’s resting on, making it feel lighter and more delicate.
 There are a couple of options for creating this kind of bottom.